Corporate Sustainability Due Diligence Directive

 - update private voluntary sustainability standards to align with the new requirements

-- set up measurement systems to monitor if companies are respecting environmental and human rights rules – useful resources are OECD’s Due Diligence Guidance for Responsible Business Conduct and Guidelines for Multinational Enterprises on Responsible Business Conduct.
+- set up systems to monitor whether companies are respecting environmental and human rights rules – useful resources are the Organisation for Economic Co-operation and Development’s (OECD) Due Diligence Guidance for Responsible Business Conduct and Guidelines for Multinational Enterprises on Responsible Business Conduct.

 Timeline